 Oak has always been used by timber framers in its 'green' state for a variety of very good reasons:

-Although green oak accounts for 90% of of past new build houses we also regularly build in Douglas Fir, Larch and more recently Glulam (Oak & Chestnut).
+Although green oak accounts for 90% of of past new build houses we also regularly build in Douglas Fir, Larch and more recently Glulam (in a variety of timbers).
 These 3 form the primary fresh sawn building timbers in the UK due to their structural and durability characteristics and because there is a reliable & consistent, high quality supply of them.
 We also use Glulam (glue-laminated) beams.
 Glulams are available in a variety of different timbers as they use dry smaller section source material.
 Please note however they can be several times more expensive than fresh sawn timber.

 In short: No. We use only quality timber classed as 'Highly Durable' for any outside elements.
 This means treatment is not necessary as the timber is naturally resistant to insect attack and decay.
 Internal timbers do not require any treatment except for an occasional brushing down to prevent dust build up.

-Oak - and to a lesser extent Larch and Douglas Fir - will shrink (between 8-10% across the width), split, bow and display surface checks and distortion as it dries out.
+Oak frames will shrink (between 8-10% across the width), split, bow and display surface checks and distortion as it dries out.
 Green Oak has a moisture content of between 60-80% and can be stored outside for long periods (it will gradually dry out).
 Air dried oak (3-8 years) will have a moisture content of 20-30% and will be relatively stable but usually more expensive.

 Oak will mellow slightly in colour over time and outside it will gradually go to a silver colour (unless UV stabilised).
 These tendencies form a large part of the beauty and character of the timber for which timber frames are regarded and are taken into account in the architectural detailing of an oak house, creating modern timber buildings which are perfectly able to meet and exceed our stringent modern standards of weather tightness, airtightness and insulation.

-Checks and shakes are the natural fissures which appear on the surface of the timber as it dries out.
+Checks and shakes are the natural fissures which appear on the surface of an oak frame as it dries out.
 Checks are very small and shakes are deeper but never extend deeper than the centre of the timber.
 They are nothing to worry about and form part of the much loved character of timber framed buildings.